Laboratory introduction

 Working with epoxy in a workrelated setting requires a 2-day Danish safety course provided by many technical colleges in Denmark.
 Alternatively use a local, certified laboratory technologist to carry out the epoxy work for you.

-Cleanlab
+Cleanlab for isotopes

 HF-acid